chrisoldnall/chrisoldnall.github.io/_pages/manuscript-revisions-plan.md

 14. Add histograms or numerical summaries for sample sizes.
 15. Refine conclusions and overall discussion.
 16. Justify enrichment analyses and include GS if feasible.

----

-This structured plan links specific tasks to reviewer points, ensuring each comment is addressed comprehensively.
-Let me know if you need further refinements!